thomassuedbroecker/cloud-native-starter/workshop/03-rest-api.md

 $ ./iks-scripts/show-urls.sh
 ```

-Now we use the **‘web-api/v1/getmultiple‘** endpoint from CURL and from the web-app.
+Now we use the ```‘web-api/v1/getmultiple‘``` endpoint with the CURL command and from the **Open API explorer**.

-The sequence diagram below shows a simplified view how the **‘Authors’** REST API is used to get all articles in a JSON format.
+The sequence diagram below shows a simplified view, how the **‘Authors’** REST API is used to get all articles in a JSON format.

 ![rest-api-sequencediagram](images/rest-api-sequencediagram.png)